softwareguru/istio-events/content/sessions/aw.md

 ---

-This workshop introduces service mesh concepts and each aspect of Istio.
+Using Meshery, this workshop introduces service mesh concepts and each aspect of Istio.
 Gain hands-on experience with this popular tool as you learn how to deploy and configure Istio alongside microservices running in Kubernetes.

 What you'll learn: